How to Repaint Kitchen Cabinets

 Cabinet Painting: Selecting a Paint Color

-When repainting your kitchen cabinets, the first step is to select a paint color.
+When Repaint Kitchen Cabinets, the first step is to select a paint color.
 You’ll want to choose a color that complements your walls and overall decor.
 You may also want to consider how much light your kitchen gets and whether you want a bright or muted color.

 Once you’ve selected a color, you’ll need to decide what type of paint to use.
 Latex paint is the most common type of paint and it’s easy to apply.
 However, it can also be prone to peeling.
 If you’re looking for a more durable finish, you may want to consider using oil-based paint instead.